fishermenmelling/Self-Help/README.md

-# Self-Help
+# Self-Help Questionaire

+  The program asks the user how they feel and gives them options.
+The user then types the number next to the answer they feel bests describes their mood.
+  The program will output an answer that it feels will help the user's current mood.
-  This is just something I thought I would do for myself and anyone else who thinks they could benifit from it as well.
+  This is just something I wanted to do for myself and anyone else who thinks they could benifit from it as well.